 Once a desert outpost dependent on pearl diving and fishing, the United Arab Emirates' capital and largest emirate has grown tremendously in the last two decades and emerged as an attractive destination luring foreigners from around the globe.
 Having made an effort to diversify its economy over the last few years, and particularly since oil prices dropped so dramatically in 2015, there are many work opportunities available in Abu Dhabi in various sectors.

 Expats who are drawn to Dubai will find that the two emirates share many of the same characteristics, including a thriving expat community that greatly outnumbers the local population, a vibrant lifestyle and an extremely safe environment where crime and theft are rarities.

 Though the majority of those living in Abu Dhabi are foreigners, behaviour in the emirate is nonetheless mandated by the Islamic faith, and it's essential expats familiarise themselves with what to expect and learn to respect traditional Arab culture.

 Life in Abu Dhabi progresses at a slower pace than in Dubai, and the city is often characterised as being more family friendly and better suited to those looking to settle down and stay a while.
 Not to mention, the UAE's capital is less built-up and boasts broader patches of greenery.

-The largest concern expats moving to Abu Dhabi will have is suitable schooling for their children; while a number of reputable private international schools exist, shortages are common and admission competitive.
-It's important to start the enrollment process as early as possible.
+The largest concern expats moving to Abu Dhabi will have is suitable schooling for their children.
+While a number of reputable private international schools exist, shortages are common and admission competitive.
+It's important to start the enrolment process as early as possible.